Justice Home The Constitution Flag

 Maintenance Check listWHAT THE APPliCANT NEEDS TO BRING TO THE MAINTENANCE OFFICE AT THE MAGISTRATES’ COURT WHEN MAKING AN APPliCATION FOR CHILD MAINTENANCE:

 Note: bring the following documentation to the maintenance office to make copies and if these are not available on the date of application please bring the documents on the next day and/or on the hearing date.
 Unavailability of the documents on the date of application for maintenance should not stop the applicant from completing the J101 (Afr) application (Form A to the maintenance regulation).
-Follow this link to view all the other maintenance forms.

 1. An identity book (green book with your photo) or passport or drivers licence and or immigration permit